Marta Flich

-Marta Flich (born 1978 in Valencia) is a Spanish economist and actress.
+Marta Flich (born 1978 in Valencia) is a Spanish economist, comedian and TV host.

 Biography

 She was born in Valencia, but has lived most of her life in La Vall d'Uixó.
 When she was seven years old, she began to study piano and singing in the Conservatory of Music.
 She graduated in Economy by the University of Valencia and has a master in International Trade by the University of Delaware.
 She has worked in banking, a profession that she combined with her training in acting.
 In addition to working as an actress, she has also worked as a television presenter.

 From 2016 she published a video blog in the Huffington Post where she explains the economic news in a simple and sarcastic way.